Super Speed Golf: The Science to Swinging Faster, And Faster

 Super Speed golf uses three separate clubs, all at different weights.
 By swinging the three progressively, using both sides of our body for balance in our golf swing and working to the heaviest weights, we’ll notice that our bodies acclimate themselves.

 In laymen’s terms, the body takes the speed with the lightest weight, memorizes it, and applies it to the heavier weights.
-This is how we re-train our bodies.
+Basically, this is how we re-train our bodies.

 It’s not about how much we can move, but it’s about how fast it moves.